Felixjosemon/InviteThemAll/README.md

 # InviteThemAll
-A Chrome Extension To invite all your friends to Fanpage
+A Chrome Extension To invite all your Fb friends to Fanpage

 Go to FB page to which you want to invite your Friends